swgoldtw/see-uk-soon/src/content/article/en/q7p4zx.md

 | Liver and onion (38%)   | Black pudding (43%)       |
 | Kippers (30%)           | Jellied eels (43%)        |

-Jellied eels are a nightmare for both genders, with over 40% disliking them.
+Jellied eels are a nightmare for both genders, with over 40% saying they dislike it.
 Liver and onion also appears on both lists, but the dislike rate differs by nearly 10% between men and women.

 As for black pudding, men like it 18% more than women, and women dislike it 15% more than men, making it the most divisive dish between the sexes.
 Dining with the opposite gender?
-Watch out for this one!
+Be careful with this one!

 ## The Most Divisive Dishes Between Genders

 <div class="img-row">
   <figure>
     <img src="/images/article/q7p4zx/a3.webp" />
     <figcaption>Dining with the opposite gender?
-Beware of these dishes!</figcaption>
+Watch out for these dishes!</figcaption>
   </figure>
 </div>

-A few other dishes also show large gender gaps in approval:
+There are also a few dishes with particularly large differences in approval rates between men and women:

 - Steak and kidney pie: Men like it 17% more than women
 - Steak and kidney pudding: Men like it 16% more than women
 - Pork pie: Women dislike it 13% more than men
 - Cauliflower cheese: Women like it 14% more than men

-Overall, British women are pickier about food than men:
+Overall, British women have noticeably higher standards for food than men:

 - Women’s average approval rate: 55%; men’s: 60%
 - Women’s average dislike rate: 21%; men’s: 16%